To the Members of

-1. As required by the Companies (Auditor's Report) Order 2016 ("the Order") issued by the Central Government of India in terms of sub-section (11) of section 143 ofthe Companies Act 2013 we give in the "AnnexureA" a statement on the matters specified in paragraphs 3 and 4 of the Order to the extent applicable.
+1. As required by the Companies (Auditor's Report) Order 2016 ('the Order') issued bythe Central Government of India in terms of Section 143 (11) of the Act we give in the "AnnexureA" a statement on the matters specified in paragraphs 3 and 4 of the Order tothe extent applicable

-2. As required by section 143 (3) of theAct we report that:
+2. As required by Section 143 (3) of theAct we report that:

-b) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;
+(a) In our opinion proper books of account as required by law have been kept by theCompany so far as it appears from our examination of those books;

 (c) In our opinion the aforesaid Standalone Financial Statements comply with theIndian Accounting Standards (Ind AS) specified under Section 133 of the Act read with Rule7 of the Companies (Accounts) Rules 2014.

-(f) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 in our opinionand to the best of our information and according to the explanations given tous:
+(f) With respect to the other matters to be included in the Auditor's Report inaccordance with Rule 11 of the Companies (Audit and Auditors) Rules 2014 as amended inour opinion and to the best of our information and according to the explanations given tous:

 ii.
 The Company did not have any long-term contracts including derivative contracts forwhich there were any material foreseeable losses.

 iii.
-There has been no delay in transferring amounts required to be transferred tothe Investor Education and Protection Fund by the Company.
+There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company

 Annexure - A to the Independent Auditors' Report

-i) (a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.
+(I(a) The Company has maintained proper records showing full particulars includingquantitative details and situation of fixed assets.